essykings/python-datetime/README.md

 ```

-In this tutorial, we are going to cover the following attributes:
+In this tutorial, we will to cover the following attributes:

 - date - These are date objects
 - datetime - these are both date and time objects